Stochastic Quantization of General Relativity \`a la Ricci-Flow: Conclusions and outlooks

+This framework then suggests that the Ricci flow can be seen as a dynamical equation that:~i) yields the Schr\"odinger equation at the fixed point;~ii) provides away from the equilibrium, around the fixed point, the dynamical description (in the thermal time of the Ricci flow) of the ``flux" of the wave-function during its relaxation towards the ``eigenstate" individuated by the measurement process.
+In this sense, the thermal time can parametrize the RG flow of the energy scale of the interaction involved (system-apparatus interaction) in the localization process.
+In other words, the time, space and energy scales involved depend on the details of the matter interaction, which enter the matter Ricci-target --- see e.g. Eq.~\eqref{RM} --- in the general relativistic version of the Ricci flow.
+The proof of this conjecture and the implementation of this mechanism for the geometric collapse of the wave-functions were provided in Ref.~\cite{lulli2023stochasticricciflowdynamics}.

 The renormalization group flow scheme that we have deepened through this study can be extended to the Wilsonian non-perturbative attempt for the quantization of gravity, can be implemented in an asymptotic safety scenario, and further adopted in order to describe the gravitational collapse of the wave-function, and to shed light onto the measurement problem in quantum field theory and quantum mechanics.
 As an immediate application of this framework, the Hubble tension recently observed between cosmological and astronomical measurements of the cosmological constant has been conjectured to be possibly solved, the mismatch between the measurements emerging as a macroscopic manifestation of quantum gravity, due to the stochastic geometric quantum fluctuations regulated by the geometric (Ricci) renormalization group flow.
+According to the latest experiments, the Hubble tension is still present \cite{Riess:2024ohe}, with about 5-6 $\sigma$ discrepancy, despite improved measurements.
+The disagreement between early (CMB-based) and late (distance ladder) methods could certainly still be explained in terms of possible ``systematic errors'' in distance calibrations (though JWST has reduced some uncertainties \cite{Riess:2024ohe}).
+Nonetheless, most part of the community is considering since years that this discrepancy actually suggests that ``new physics beyond $\Lambda$CDM'' is required, involving several different scenarios, including early dark energy, evolving dark matter/dark energy, modified gravity, neutrino interactions.
+Our proposal of explanation of the Hubble tension relies on the running of the cosmological constant according to the stochastic geometry (Ricci) flow.
+This is an effect that would fall into the class of modified gravity models, and would still be defined to happen in the infrared limit of the theory \footnote{This mechanism we are developing to explain the Hubble tension concerns cosmological times not antecedent the recombination epoch, when the running of the Newton constant can be considered not to be relevant.} In a forthcoming analysis we will provide a quantitative prediction of the value of the cosmological constant, taking into account matter and radiation within a stochastic framework, as well the different cosmological ages of the universe.